shahd1995913/data-structures-and-algorithms/python/code_challenges/stack_and_queue/READEME.md

 the stack and Should raise exception when called on empty stack.
 - [x] peek take Arguments: none , Returns: Value of the node located at the top of the stack , Should raise exception when called on empty stack.
 - [x] Create a Queue class that has a front property.
 It creates an empty Queue when instantiated.
 - [x] create  is empty  function that take Arguments: none and Returns: Boolean indicating whether or not the queue is empty
-- []
+- [x]  enqueue that take Arguments: value and adds a new node with that value to the back of the queue with an O(1) Time performance.
 - []
 - []